christianclover/rfcs/text/0000-named-blocks.md

 ### Conditionally passing blocks?

-This RFC does NOT introduce any kind facility for conditionally passing blocks, e.g.:
+This RFC does NOT introduce any kind of facility for conditionally passing blocks, e.g.:

 ```html